York - From Roman to Viking

 Day 1 - York -

-Today we arrive in York and start our exploration of the city with the York Minster.
+Today we meet as a group in York and start our exploration of the city with York Minster.
+We meet at 14.30 in reception where we will walk to York Minster for our visit.
 Beneath the Minster are the remains of the Roman legionary headquarters building – the place where in all probability Constantine the Great was acclaimed emperor after the death of his father.
 This Roman building was to become the location of the first church in York.
 There has been a church here ever since.
 Today York Minster holds perhaps the greatest and most accomplished example of medieval stained glass in the country, the Great East Window.

 Day 2 - York -

 This morning we will venture to the world class Jorvik Centre built in order to recreate the Viking city on the basis of the incredible excavations carried out in the 1970s, which uncovered a section of the city, along with a plethora of artefacts, including organic materials preserved in the wet clay.
-We will are privileged to have a behind the scenes visit here, including a handling session.
-After lunch, we will have a walking tour of the city, starting with the ancient city walls and the 15th century Church of St Cuthbert located in Peaseholme Green.
-We continue to the wonderful Church of St Denys, built on the site of a Saxon church and possibly a Roman temple, which contains the oldest stained glass windows in the city, as a wonderful Norman portal.
+After lunch, we will have a walking tour of the city, starting with the ancient city walls and the 15th century Church of St. Cuthbert located in Peaseholme Green.
+We continue to the wonderful Church of St. Denys, built on the site of a Saxon church and possibly a Roman temple, which contains the oldest stained glass windows in the city, as a wonderful Norman portal.
 The walking tour ends with York Castle, whose keep, commonly known as Clifford’s Tower, was the site of the massacre of 150 Jews in 1190.

 |Meals included||All meals included|